Hello there, back again with another real review, this time we will be looking at Ibanez AF55 review electric guitar.

 I have had the chance to play some of the hollow bodies by Ibanez like Pat Metheny’s model.

-You might say this is a signature model and it has to be a top quality guitar, and you are right.
+You might say this is a signature model and it has to be a top-quality guitar, and you are right.
 But what about entry-level hollow bodies?

 Some people told us that we needed to remove the foam protector placed under the wooden bridge, so it would resonate much better.
 But we had to just test the guitar both in terms of functionality and cosmetics and were not able to alter any parts, even the foam protector.

-According to Ibanez’s website, it features a maple body (top + back and sides), Artcore AF mahogany set-in neck, bound rosewood fretboard with dot inlays.
-It also has 20 medium frets with ART-ST model bridge and VT06 tailpiece.
-The guitar comes with a pair of humbuckers called the Infinity R models which described as passive, ceramic pickups and they are uncovered.
+Old information: According to Ibanez’s website, it features a maple body (top + back and sides), Artcore AF Mahogany set-in neck, and bound rosewood fretboard with dot inlays.
+It also has 20 medium frets with an ART-ST model bridge and a VT06 tailpiece.

 And finally, the factory string gauge is 10-46 but not sure about the brand!

-Also, out-of-the-box intonation and set up was really top notch which is surprising with entry-level guitars.
+Also, out-of-the-box intonation and set-up were really top-notch which is surprising with entry-level guitars.
 Also, as hollow bodies tend to have full, thick bodies just like acoustic guitars it’s always more difficult to control the instrument, but with Ibanez Artcore AF55 the body is not that thick, so very very easy to control.